shankarprashadji/Library/README.md

 - sort books by selecting the option from Sort Books: `By title`, `By author`, and `By book id`

-### LocalStorage stores your book list inside your browser
+### Save listed books
 - your added book is always there even if you close the browser.
-If you remove the book from the website then it will also be removed from localStorage
+If you remove the book from the website then it will also be removed from browser.